FFTAI/fourier-lerobot/DATASET.md

 # Fourier ActionNet Dataset

 ## Data Introduction
 The data collected from two primary sources: the **robot side** and the **camera side**.
 The HDF5 file contains the robot-side data, while the camera-side data is stored in the corresponding episode folder.
-While each folder also contains a **metadata.json** file, which contains all episodes id, and the prompt of the task.
+While there is also a **metadata.json** file in the dataset, which contains all episodes id, and it's prompt.

 ## Download the dataset
 First, you can easily download the dataset online, which will be in a .tar file.
 After downloading, use the following command to extract all files: